 The “Office of the Future” was the first 3D-printed building of its kind.
 Though some other projects in the world had tested various elements of 3D printing before, this office was the first fully functional building to be built with all the services that people can use on a daily basis.
 A 3D printer measuring 6.0 metres high, 36.5 metres long and 12 metres wide was used to print the building.
 The printer consisted of an automated robotic arm to print the building.
 The entire structure was printed using a giant cement printer and then assembled on-site.
 Printing took 17 days and was installed in 2 days.
 Subsequent work on the building services, interiors, and landscape took approximately 3 months.

 The labour involved in the printing process included 1 technician to monitor the function of the printer, a team of 7 people to install the building components on-site and a team of 10 specialists to take care of mechanical and electrical engineering.
 As a result, the labour cost was cut by more than 50% compared to the conventional buildings of similar size.

 The World’s Largest 3D Printed Building

-It has been built using a locally manufactured 3D printer and regular construction materials such as cement, gypsum, sand with special adhesives.
+It has been built using a locally manufactured 3D printer and regular construction materials such as cement, gypsum, and sand with special adhesives.
 The foundation used both conventional and 3D printing methods, while the roof slabs were made of conventional construction materials.
-The walls are casted by the printer.
+The walls are cast by the printer.
 The curves and different shapes of the building are printed quite accurately.
-It was built with 50 percent less manpower and 60 percent less construction waste.
+It was built with 50 per cent less manpower and 60 per cent less construction waste.
 It meets the sustainability requirements and the green building standards.

 How To 3D Print Buildings?